stefanprodan/stefanprodan/_posts/2016-10-14-elasticsearch-cluster-with-docker.markdown

 	-Des.discovery.zen.ping.unicast.hosts="es-t0"
 ```

-Since the first node is using the 9200 port I need to map different ports for the second node to accessible from outside.
+Since the first node is using the 9200 port I need to map different port for the second node to be accessible from outside.
+Note that I'm not exposing the transport port 7300 on the host.
+This port is accessible only from the ***es-net*** network.

 With `-Des.discovery.zen.ping.unicast.hosts="es-t0"` I point `es-t1` to `es-t0` address.